aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/txtloadoptions/_index.md

 | --- | --- | --- |
 | value | boolean | A boolean value indicating either automatic numbering detection will be performed while loading a document. |

-### setBaseUri(String value) {#setBaseUri-java.lang.String-}
+### setBaseUri(String value) {#setBaseUri-java.lang.String}
 ```
 public void setBaseUri(String value)
 ```

 Sets the string that will be used to resolve relative URIs found in the document into absolute URIs when required.
 Can be  null  or empty string.
-Default is null.
+Default is  null .

 This property is used to resolve relative URIs into absolute in the following cases: